IoTone/ml-sharp/README.md

 . ./.venv/bin/activate
 ```

+### Activate the environment

-Subsequent uses, you won't need to reinstall python, so just activate your venv:
+Subsequent uses, you won't need to reinstall python, so just activate your venv.
+Note, you must do this from the directory where the ml-sharp directory lives.

 ```
 . ./.venv/bin/activate